nastapasta/nastia-design/notes/on-creating-this-site.md

 ---
-title: 🌿 On creating this site
+title: On creating this site
 tags: note
 date: 2025-04-11
 excerpt: Freezing in mid-April in Belgrade — unthinkable for spring in the Balkans — and bored in a temporary <em>dolce far niente</em>, I built this site in about a week.
 There's a long backstory, of course.
+phase:  ❇️ Evergreen
 layout: note-layout.html
 ---